sherlock-audit/2023-01-uxd-judging/README.md

 Profits on `PerpDepository` are currently locked in the depository and can be unlocked in future updates through positive PnL rebalancing.
 `RageDepository` profits are locked in that contract and can be withdrawn by the contract owner (governance) through the `withdrawProfits()` function

+**rvierdiyev**

+Escalate for 11 USDC.

+This is not a vulnerability.
+As @WarTech9 said,
+>`RageDepository` profits are locked in that contract and can be withdrawn by the contract owner (governance) through the `withdrawProfits()` function

+This is design choice of protocol.
+I have discussed that during the contest with @WarTech9, so he explained me that and i didn't submit that as issue.
+As he said, that rewards are not lost and governance can withdraw it later to reuse.

+Also author of report states in impact section that:
+> Profits owed stakers will be trapped in the contract and they will lose that portion of their revenue

+But this is not true, as i described above, that value is not stucked as protocol can withdraw it.

+**sherlock-admin**

+ > Escalate for 11 USDC.
+>
+> This is not a vulnerability.
+> As @WarTech9 said,
+> >`RageDepository` profits are locked in that contract and can be withdrawn by the contract owner (governance) through the `withdrawProfits()` function
+>
+> This is design choice of protocol.
+I have discussed that during the contest with @WarTech9, so he explained me that and i didn't submit that as issue.
+As he said, that rewards are not lost and governance can withdraw it later to reuse.
+>
+> Also author of report states in impact section that:
+> > Profits owed stakers will be trapped in the contract and they will lose that portion of their revenue
+>
+> But this is not true, as i described above, that value is not stucked as protocol can withdraw it.

+You've created a valid escalation for 11 USDC!

+To remove the escalation from consideration: Delete your comment.
+To change the amount you've staked on this escalation: Edit your comment **(do not create a new comment)**.

+You may delete or edit your escalation comment anytime before the 48-hour escalation window closes.
+After that, the escalation becomes final.

+**hrishibhat**

+Escalation rejected

+This is in PerpDepository and not RageDepository.
+Profits in PerpDepository are stuck with no method to unlock them except while upgrading the contract.
+Although contract upgrades are to be used for feature updates and add changes to handle extreme situations, this issue is clearly a smart contract bug where funds are locked.

+**sherlock-admin**

+> Escalation rejected
+>
+> This is in PerpDepository and not RageDepository.
+Profits in PerpDepository are stuck with no method to unlock them except while upgrading the contract.
+> Although contract upgrades are to be used for feature updates and add changes to handle extreme situations, this issue is clearly a smart contract bug where funds are locked.

+This issue's escalations have been rejected!

+Watsons who escalated this issue will have their escalation amount deducted from their next payout.

 # Issue H-5: USDC deposited to PerpDepository.sol are irretrievable and effectively causes UDX to become undercollateralized